by Wyn Hilty

 Well, quite a bit of red tempera paint, anyway.

 Tempera paint is a permanent, fast-drying paint, historically made from pigment mixed with egg yolk.
 Use of tempera paint dates back to ancient Egypt; it was the primary medium until about 1500 C.E., when it was replaced by oil paints.
-Paintings made using tempera paints are also called “tempera,” and there are examples from the 1st century C.E. that are still in pretty good shape.
+Paintings made using tempera paints are also called “tempera,” and there are examples from the first century C.E. that are still in pretty good shape.

 There’s just so much litter on the highway!